 Thus, for 2400 sq. m, the cost of painting the wall will be = 3 x 2400 = Rs 7200

 Example 5: A floor whose length and width is 50 m and 40 m respectively needs to be covered by rectangular tiles.
-The dimension of each of the tile is 1 m x 2 m.
+The dimension of each tile is 1 m x 2 m.
 Find the total number of tiles that would be required to fully cover the floor.

 Length of the floor = 50 m

-Breadth of the floor = 40 m
+The breadth of the floor = 40 m

 Area of the floor = length x breadth = 50 m x 40 m = 2000 sq. m